triciasawyer/salmon-cookies-Vue/README.md

 ## Project

-The objective of this lab was to recreate our previous, Salmon cookies application, using a new framework that we taught ourself, which was Vue.
+The objective of this lab was to recreate our previous Salmon cookies application, using a new framework that we taught ourself, which was Vue.

 ### Customize configuration